Bourne Community College

 Bourne Community College is a coeducational secondary school located in Southbourne, West Sussex, England specialising in STEM.
+The school formerly specialised in modern foreign languages.

-It is located close to Southbourne railway station, and is joined to the Bourne community leisure centre.
+It is located close to Southbourne railway station and is joined to the Bourne community leisure centre, the facilities of which are used by the school for Physical Education classes.

 It is a foundation school administered by West Sussex County Council and the Bourne Community Trust.
 Facilities at the school include a STEM hub and AstroTurf football pitch.